eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 5. A blocking set doesn't just block a single candidate, but can block all candidates, making it dictatorial.
 6. Since we can reduce any dictating (blocking) set into a strictly smaller dictating set, we can show the existence of a single dictator.

-While most lemmas follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set.
+While most Lemmas follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set.
 This heavily relied on the fact that strategyproofness is so strict.

 Eggers puts it in an interesting way: "strategy-proofness implies preference-proofness".
 The way strategyproofness is often framed is that being dishonest can't get you a better result.
 But what does being "honest" or "dishonest" even mean?
 If you watch a debate between the candidates and decide to adjust your vote based on what you learn, then which vote is the honest one?

 The initial desire for strategyproofness comes from the idea that the "original ballot" is the one inside the voter's heart, and a desire for that ballot to be optimal.
 But the only way to define strategyproofness mathematically is to essentially require that *any* change in the ballot cannot improve the outcome from the perspective of the original ballot, since there is no way to mathematically define the "heart ballot".

-Strategyproofness therefore implies a strong lack of responsiveness to ballots in general, requiring the need for a dictator.
+Strategyproofness therefore implies a strong lack of responsiveness to ranked ballots in general, requiring the need for a dictator.

 ## The Approval Voting Exception